 It’s raining, it’s pouring, but that doesn’t mean your vacation has to be boring!
 We’ve rounded up a list of ideas for Myrtle Beach rainy day activities.
 Our coastal area may be renowned for outdoor attractions, but you’ll also appreciate our options for things to do indoors when the weather is bad that will keep you and your family happy (and dry).
-Browse things to do when it rains in Myrtle Beach below!
+Browse this list of things to do when it rains in Myrtle Beach below!

 Check out the Hollywood Wax Museum

-Located at 1808 21st Ave N, Myrtle Beach, SC
+1808 21st Ave.
+N., Myrtle Beach, SC

 Hang out with oodles of A-list celebs present and past, such as Julia Roberts, George Clooney, Marilyn Monroe and much more as wax figures at the Hollywood Wax Museum.
 Plus, you can find your way through Hannah’s Maze of Mirrors and escape the Zombie Outbreak.
 It’s the closest thing to Hollywood here on the East Coast.